pcarlip/pcarlip.pages.dev/content/_index.md

 by [Dr. Brodie Pearson](https://brodiepearson.github.io/).
 I am studying [computational modeling and analysis of ocean mixing and turbulence]({{% ref "/Oceanography"%}}).

-Before I started grad school, I recieved my BS in Physics from UC Sand Diego.
-I worked on [ODE models of protein interactions]({{% ref "/Cell-signaling"%}}) at the [Stites Lab](https://www.stiteslab.org/) at Yale, [combinatorics related to quantum gravity]({{% ref "/Causal-sets"%}}),
+Before I started grad school, I recieved my BS in Physics from UC San Diego.
+I also worked on
+[ODE models of protein interactions]({{% ref "/Cell-signaling"%}}) at the [Stites Lab](https://www.stiteslab.org/) at Yale, [combinatorics related to quantum gravity]({{% ref "/Causal-sets"%}}),